Cash advances are travel related payments made before a trip begins. They should be used sparingly.

 The sponsoring department should pay for airfare, lodging, and transportation for the guest...

 Guests can be reimbursed for out of pocket expenses once the trip concludes.
-If this would cause a financial hardship, then a cash advance can be requested.
+If paying up front would cause a financial hardship for the traveler, then a cash advance can be requested.
 Cash advances are allowed within 30 calendar days of the trip/event start date.

 Reconcile a Travel Card Cash Advance

-- Associate the imported credit card transaction to the report.
+- Assign the imported credit card transaction to the report.

 - Use Expense Type - Travel Card Cash Advance.